 Las Vegas Misdemeanor Attorney

-Las Vegas Misdemeanor Defense Attorney Ross Goodman is dedicated in aggressively defending you against misdemeanor charges.
 In some occasions, being charged of a misdemeanor will stop you from owning a firearm, suspension of driver’s license, can necessitate you to register as a sex offender, and can have an important impact should you ever face federal charges.
 Having a good legal representation means you will be conscious of these possible pitfalls and more than likely avoid them.
-Call Attorney Ross Goodman now!
+Call a criminal defense attorney now!